shadow-light/sellingjesus.org/src/articles/simony.md

 A few aspects of Wycliffe’s argument should be considered before accepting it.
 First, in context, he uses Isaiah 55:1 as evidence that teaching could be bought because it encourages people to “come and buy without money.”
 Yet the call to buy _without money_ indicates that the grace of God should not be purchased at all, not that it should be purchased for a modest fee.
 Second, Wycliffe implies that even baptism or communion (the sacraments themselves) could be bought and sold.
 Third, Wycliffe is operating without working distinctions that would account for the call to supply ministers without a reciprocal exchange.

 This last point is crucial.
 [Scripture makes the distinction between reciprocity and colabor](https://sellingjesus.org/articles/colabor).
-While Jesus says that ministers should freely give (Matt.
-10:8), he commands that they be supported by kingdom citizens (Matt.
-10:9-10).
+While Jesus says that ministers should freely give (Matt 10:8), he commands that they be supported by kingdom citizens (Matt 10:9-10).
 While John says that missionaries should not charge those to whom they are sent (3 John 7), he also says that they should be supported by fellow workers (3 John 8).
 Armed with this simple distinction, we are free to say that ministers should never charge for the work of ministry, though they should certainly expect God’s people to support the work, and even condition their continued labors on that continued support.

 What we see in Wycliffe is not a denial of this assessment but his attempt to wrestle with the matter of ministry fundraising apart from this reciprocity/colabor distinction.
 This is by and large a product of his situation in the era in which he lived.
 As the sale of ordinations ran rampant, he offers deep thoughts and distinctions on the matter.
 As the commercial sale of teaching was not a similarly common issue, he settles for a minimal accounting on the matter.
 We live in an era where the commercial sale of teaching is far more common; therefore, we are called to a greater clarity.